R-K-1/ud867/FinalProject/README.md

 No special steps are required; download the project, open it in Android Studio, follow the IDE prompts and you will soon be up and running.

-The app has a free flavor with an Ad Banner and a paid flavor without any add.
+The app has a free flavor with an Ad Banner and a paid flavor without any Ads.